Fit and Well Logo

 Lie on one side, propped up on your elbow, your lower arm at a right angle with your body, shoulder directly above your elbow.

-The upper arm should rest straight along your upper side (see image).
+The upper arm should rest straight along your upper side (see image), or you can raise it into the air (picture below).

 Keep your legs straight and lift your hips off the mat to form a straight (plank-like) rigid posture from head to toe.